The original Shu Uemura cleansing oil has since evolved into a range of cleansing oils that cater to different skin concerns.

-Why do Shu Uemura cleansing oils get so much great reviews
+Why do Shu Uemura cleansing oils get so many great reviews

 To show you how to use the Shu Uemura cleansing oil and also to demonstrate its efficacy, I’ve applied makeup that I’ll attempt to remove with the product on my arm.

 I picked a few of the most stubborn makeup products that I know.
 From left to right: Liquid eyeliner, glitter eyeliner, liquid lipstick, matte lipstick, and waterproof mascara.

 I used the classic Shu Uemura cleansing oil for the review.

 Step 1.
 Dispense the Shu Uemura cleansing oil from the pump and apply onto skin.
 Because I don’t use a lot of makeup, I find that one pump is usually sufficient for my entire face.

 Step 2.
 Massage the cleansing oil gently over makeup.